ensomugnog/ultimate-aws-certified-cloud-practitioner/README.md

 - 08 - AWS CLI Setup on Windows

-- 09 AWS CLI Setup on Mac
+- 09 - AWS CLI Setup on Mac

+- 10 - AWS CLI Setup on Linux

 ## Repository configuration
 Each submodule in this repository contains the code examples of the original course.